 The enforcement area is significantly larger than the VWIM scale area, typically allowing State Police to weigh three (3) semi-trailer trucks on level ground at the same time.
 Enforcement area location requirements are often more difficult to meet than those of the VWIM scale area.
 The enforcement area requires roughly 1,500 feet of relatively flat terrain with sufficient ROW width and safe access to and from the Illinois Tollway mainline.
-Once the desired location for the enforcement area has been determined, site selection for the VWIM scale shall occur by evaluating locations a minimum of two (2) miles upstream from the enforcement area as a single system.
+Once the desired location for the enforcement area has been determined, site selection for the VWIM scale shall occur by evaluating locations a minimum of two (2) miles upstream from the enforcement area.
+It is important to consider both the VWIM system sensor area and the enforcement area as a single system.
 The two locations must be well coordinated, since initial weighing at speed and static weighing downstream must work together for the system to work well.